comatosino/e-commerce-back-end/README.md

 NOTE: This application uses the Dotenv module to load environment variables from a .env file.

-To use, create a .env file in the root folder and populate it as below:
+To use, create a .env file in the root folder following the below template and populate with your database credentials.
 ```
 DB_USER='YOUR USERNAME'
 DB_PW='YOUR PASSWORD'